patzsantos/GuardianDirectory/README.md

 ####
 ![AddContact](https://raw.githubusercontent.com/patzsantos/GuardianDirectory/main/GD_Screenshots/AddContact.gif)
 ####
 If you want to add a parent or guardian to the directory, just fill in the fields with contact *Last Name, First Name, Contact Number, Address, and E-mail.* Once done, click **Add Contact**.
-This will record their information in the GD.

 ####
 ####